StefH/WebJobs.Extensions.Ftp/doc/part1.md

 ## Custom Trigger
 To create a custom Trigger, we need to:

  -  Define a class that extends from `Attribute`.
 This class represents our attribute class.
 We define all the parameters and configuration values for our trigger.
-In our case, we define connection string and Ftp channels.
+In our case, we define connection string and Ftp folder.

  -  Define a class that implements the interface `IListener`.
 This class contains the logic to connect to the Ftp server and wait for new Ftp Files.